alexsteffensen/notes/sem4/ss/notes/lec3.md

 There are some restrictions on a GNFA, look at slide 20, lecture 3

 The definition of the GNFA can be seen on slide 21, lecture 3

+## Converting a DFA to a Regular expression

+See example 1.68 on page 76 in Sipsers book

+## Converting a regular expression to a NFA

+see example 1.56 and 1.58 in the book page 68 and 69 Sipsers